How many life insurance policies can I have?

 - Whole of life insurance – often taken out by those in later life who are in good health and who want a guaranteed pay out

-- Family income benefit – mimics a salary and provides a tax-free monthly income as opposed to a one-off lump sum.
+- Family income benefit (or FIB) – mimics a salary and provides a tax-free monthly income as opposed to a one-off lump sum.

 If you’re looking to cover different aspects of your life, for example, a mortgage and day-to-day living costs, it’s likely you would benefit from having multiple policies.
 (Subject to your available budget).